Appetizers / Snacks

 For the glaze, whisk together molasses, Tabasco, mustard, vinegar, ginger, garlic, and oil.
 Reserve ⅔ cup glaze to serve with wings.

 For the wings, arrange wings on prepared baking sheet and broil 10 minutes.
-Flip wings, baste with molasses glaze, and broil 6 minutes.
+Flip wings, baste with molasses glaze, and broil 6 minutes more.
 Flip wings and baste uncoated side.
-Broil wings until they begin to caramelize and a thermometer inserted into the thickest part of the meat registers 165°, about 3 minutes.
+Broil wings until they begin to caramelize and a thermometer inserted into the thickest part of the meat, but not touching bone, registers 165°, about 3 minutes.

-Toss wings with some of the reserved glaze, then serve remaining glaze for dipping.
+Toss wings with some of the reserved glaze, then sprinkle with cilantro.
+Serve remaining glaze for dipping.

 To prevent cross-contamination, set aside some of the molasses mixture to serve with the cooked wings.